AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/f1tenth-sim-racing-iros-2024.md

 </p>

 !!!
 Tip
-    If you are interested in autonomously racing physical F1TENTH vehicles, please check out the website for [21st F1TENTH Autonomous Grand Prix](https://iros2024-race.f1tenth.org), which will be held in person at IROS 2024.
+    If you are interested in autonomously racing physical F1TENTH vehicles, please check out the website for [21st F1TENTH Autonomous Grand Prix](https://iros2024-race.f1tenth.org), which will be held in person at <a href="https://iros2024-abudhabi.org">IROS 2024</a>.
 You can always register and compete in both physical and virtual competitions!

 ## Organizers